SymfonyCasts/symfony7/sfcasts/form-type.md

 Older versions of Symfony required developers to explicitly pass the `FormView` object to the template for rendering.
-That's why you might see `$form->createView()` calls on forms in legacy projects.
+That's why you might see `$form->createView()` calls in legacy projects.

 But with the latest version of Symfony, this is handled automatically, so you don't need to worry about it.
-In fact, to make it work properly with Symfony live components, you should pass the internal form object to the template, just as we did before.
+In fact, to make it work properly with Turbo, you should now always pass the internal form object.

-Okay, next up, we'll render and submit the form for real.
+Okay, up next, we'll render and submit the form for real.
 Are you ready to dive in?